-The Anthropology optional paper will be of a descriptive type.
+UPSC is tough but selecting the right optional can work wonders in cracking it.
+This optional paper will be of a descriptive type.
 The optional paper is divided into 2 papers with 250 marks on each paper.

-Anthropology optional for UPSC has many advantages and disadvantages which are important to know when deciding if it’s right for you.
-If you’re interested in anthropology or are already studying it, this guide will walk you through its pros and cons, along with some tips to help you decide if it’s the right subject for you.
+This optional for UPSC has many advantages and disadvantages which are important to know when deciding if it’s right for you.
+If you’re interested in it or are already studying it, this guide will walk you through its pros and cons.
+On the way, providing you tips to help you decide if it’s the right subject for you.

-- Choosing Anthropology Optional For UPSC
+- Selecting Anthropology Optional for the UPSC Exam

-- Strategies To Ace Anthropology Optional For UPSC
+- Strategies to Ace Anthropology Optional for UPSC

-- Anthropology Books For UPSC
+- Anthropology Books for UPSC

-Choosing Anthropology Optional For UPSC
+- FAQs around Anthropology Optional for UPSC

-Anthropology, as one of the optional subjects in UPSC, has many advantages and disadvantages which are important to know when deciding if it’s right for you.
+This, as one of the optional subjects in UPSC, has many advantages and disadvantages which are important to know when deciding if it’s right for you.

-Advantages Of Choosing Anthropology As Optional For UPSC
+Advantages of Choosing Anthropology as Optional for UPSC

 - Anthropology optional for UPSC is considered a very interesting and easy subject to write in the exam when compared to other subjects as the questions asked are mostly direct and factual.

-- Taking Anthropology as your optional subject gives you an edge over others.
+- Taking this as your optional subject gives you an edge over others.
 Everybody living in this society has some sort of experience related to the culture, issues, policies, remedies, and sections of society.
 Hence, it becomes easy to tackle any of the questions asked in the examination coming from any topic given in the syllabus.

 - Along with the facts, one can add his/her insights very easily in the examination provided you don’t get too emotional while writing any answer.